Intertain: Chapter 04

 It was with pride that these Jews rejected Jesus.
 They would rather trust in their own lineage than in the Son that God had sent.
 Furthermore, they seemed to be in denial of historical occasions when Israel had been captives of other nations, in addition to the fact that they were, at that time, under Roman occupation, which didn’t exactly evoke a picture of freedom.

 Irrespective, Jesus was talking about a deeper form of captivity: one that is caused by sin.
-This, of course, affects more than just the Jewish population, as it confines all humanity to a prison isolated from God.
+Of course, this affects more than just the Jewish population, as it confines all humanity to a prison isolated from God.
 But fear not, for as quickly as Jesus revealed the bad news, he pointed to the fantastic truth about his involvement in a rescue mission focused on transforming us from slaves without status to children in God’s family who could enjoy the freedom and life that is only found in Christ.

 No doubt that is something worth dancing about!

-Q: Can freedom coexist with slavery?
+Can freedom coexist with slavery?

 Journey to the West is a classical Chinese novel of great renown in Asian cultures.
 While kids in the Western world committed their attention to Disney animations, those in the East became acquainted with this peculiar tale of a monk and a monkey.
 What I didn’t know, as mentioned by Dan, was that the Australian Broadcasting Corporation used to air Monkey Magic, a 70s TV show based on the story, with reruns continuing on to the turn of the century.
 All this was brought up because our final game also takes inspiration from the legend, even if much of it is reimagined.